 Tips For Obtaining Life Insurance With Arthritis

-Although arthritis might limit your ability to obtain affordable life insurance coverage, there are strategies you can use to improve your chances of obtaining life insurance at a price you can live with:
+Although arthritis might limit your ability to obtain affordable life insurance coverage and put you in a high-risk life insurance category, there are strategies you can use to improve your chances of obtaining life insurance at a price you can live with:

 If you anticipate that your beneficiary’s financial needs will only last a certain number of years, you can opt for term coverage.
 For example, suppose that 20 years from now, your mortgage will be paid off and your children will have started their own careers.
 You could purchase a 20 year term policy to provide protection when your family needs it without maintaining coverage for your entire life.
 Because term life coverage costs a fraction of what you would pay for permanent coverage, opting for term life can help offset higher rates caused by your condition.